ros2/ros2_documentation/source/Tutorials/Tf2/Learning-About-Tf2-And-Time-Cpp.rst

       toFrameRel, fromFrameRel,
       tf2::TimePointZero);

-You can also see we specified a time equal to 0 by calling ``tf2::TimePointZero``.
+You can see that we specified a time equal to 0 by calling ``tf2::TimePointZero``.
 For tf2, time 0 means "the latest available" transform in the buffer.
 Now, change this line to get the transform at the current time, ``this->get_clock()->now()``: